wcs3/GPS_CLock/README.md

 # GPS_CLock

-A device that displays time on a 7-segment display in ISO8601 format.
+A device that displays time on 7-segment displays in ISO8601 format.

 Features:
  - Retrieves accurate time from GPS satellites